gotd/td/ARCHITECTURE.md

 so `bin.Buffer` is just a wrapper for byte slice that can read and write values.

-We do not use reflection-based approach, each serialization and de-serialization is generated from schema and constant.
+We do not use reflection-based approach, each serialization and de-serialization is generated from schema and is constant.